ocornut/imgui/examples/README.txt

 So this is essentially what those examples are doing + the obligatory cruft for portability.

-Unfortunately in 2015 it is still a massive pain to create and maintain portable build files using external library like the ones used here.
+Unfortunately in 2015 it is still a massive pain to create and maintain portable build files using external library like the ones we're using here.
-I choose to provide Visual Studio 10 .sln files and Makefile for Linux/OSX.
+For most example here I choose to provide Visual Studio 10 .sln files and Makefile for Linux/OSX.
 Please let me know if they don't work with your setup!
 You can probably just import the imgui_impl_xxx.cpp/.h files into your own codebase or compile those directly with a command-line compiler.